vacuumlabs/invoicer/README.md

 - admin uploads CSV file with invoices to administration Slack channel
 - bot reads the file, responds with confirm/cancel buttons and links to download invoice in PDF or Pohoda XML file for every user
-- in admin confirms, bot creates PDF invoices according to the input data and stores them on Google drive
+- if admin confirms, bot creates PDF invoices according to the input data and stores them on Google drive
   - bot creates folder for every user and (if enabled) folder for every year
 - (if enabled) bot sends direct message on Slack to user with a link to PDF invoice on the Google drive
 - bot responds to admin with list of users for which generating of invoice failed